 Oh boy this pie dough is a staple!
 This recipe for pate brisee is my favorite to make.
 I’m not ashamed to admit that I haven’t ventured out too terribly much and tried many other pie dough recipes.
 It’s that good!
 Buttery, with flaky layers, such a classic!
 I’ve been making this pate brisee since I was a kid.
 I’ve made it for blueberry pies, pumpkin pies, French Silk pies, the list goes on…

 Pate brisee is the French version of classic pie or tart pastry.
-This dough is versatile and can be used for both sweet and savory fillings of pies and tarts.
+This dough is versatile and certainly can be used for both sweet and savory fillings of pies and tarts.
+Check out my recipe for mini blueberry pies, it goes great with this pate brisee!
 One difference between this dough and others is it is made with butter, not lard or shortening.

 My favorite pate brisee recipe is from Martha Stewart.
 I love this recipe and I use it for almost all of my pie making.
 It’s easy, delicious and everyone loves it!